tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ Depending on your character’s facial hair, this item may enter be a set of gold braids and jewels that are woven into your full and manly beard, or a false beard made of gold.
 Either way, when a foe you’re engaged with disengages, you may activate the beard, which grabs on and forces the foe to reroll their disengage attempt.

 **Quirk:** Pognokleptomania – your beard steals things.

 ---

+#### Mask of the Rabbit

+Gain a +4 bonus to MD against attacks that don’t do damage (a despoiler demon’s sow discord ability or an ogre mage’s aura of treachery, for example).

+**Quirk:** Jumpy.

+---